dkessner/PCHA/_sources/doc/topics.md

 * 5.1 Parabolas
     - learning targets:
-        - geometric definition: focus, directrix
-        - standard form <-> focus/directrix
+        - find the focus and directrix of a parabola from its standard form equation
+        - find the equation of a parabola from its focus and directrix
+        - graph any parabola
     - reference:
         - OSP 10.1
         - DWFK 8.1